SEI-TAS/kalki-controller/README.md

  - What is executed when control flow enters the object
    - Insert code snippet within action for event
 #### Control Flow
- -	A control flow is what determines the if/else if/else structure of the code
+ -A control flow is what determines the if/else if/else structure of the code
  - A control flow with a guard becomes else if/if statement
  - An empty control flow is an else statement